kaypon/qr_scanner/README.md

 The application will load on `localhost:3000` and request camera permissions.

-Once running, show the `kevin_qr.png` image to the camera and it will populate state and render.
+Once running, run the ruby qr generator with the command:

+`ruby qr_gen.rb`

+Answer the questions prompted in terminal and a QR code should open (if you're using Mac, no clue if this works on windows).
+Save that image and display it to the QR scanner at `localhost:3000`

 ## USE CASE